Ationet/ationetdocs/ATIONet_Dynamic_QR_Code_Payments-EN.md

 The IdDispatch sent should be unique.

->`WARNING`: you have 120 secs to confirm the payment.
+>`WARNING`: You have 120 secs to confirm the payment.
 After that the Transaction won't available.

 >This method require basic auth through header.
 Example `Basic user:pass`.